Nemours Center for Cancer and Blood Disorders is one of only two pediatric NCORPs in the country.

 At the Nemours Center for Cancer and Blood Disorders (or “NCCBD,” for short), what sets us apart is simple: We offer family- and patient-centered pediatric oncology and hematology care with an outstanding, expansive clinical and support services team as well as excellent research programs.

-We’re honored to be one of only two designated pediatric National Cancer Institute Community Oncology Research Programs (or “NCORP”) in the country.
+We’re honored to be one of only three designated pediatric National Cancer Institute Community Oncology Research Programs (or “NCORP”) in the country.
 Through the NCORP award, the National Cancer Institute acknowledges that Nemours is a fully integrated pediatric cancer network with excellence in clinical research, clinical care and quality improvement.

 NCCBD isn’t actually a “place,” but an established multisite pediatric oncology (cancer) and hematology (blood disorders) program made up of four core locations, all of which are members of the Children’s Oncology Group (or “COG”):

 - Nemours/Alfred I. duPont Hospital for Children (in Wilmington, Del.)